 Cracks in a concrete patio are not just unsightly, they also invite weed growth, collect debris, and can be a trip hazard.
 Shifting soil and freeze-thaw events are the most common causes of cracks in concrete slabs and can often make small cracks get worse by making them wider and longer.
 In some cases, one side of the crack rises higher than the other side—a condition called lippage that can lead to trips and falls.
 You can fix small cracks in concrete patios but when cracks get out of control and are badly cracked, the only recourse is to demolish and rebuild.

 Hairline cracks in a concrete patio can be repaired quickly with simple methods and inexpensive materials to make it look better.
 This fix effectively blocks weeds, cures the debris problem, and prevents further damage to the patio for years.
 Unfortunately, there is no permanent repair for large cracks in a concrete patio though a fix could last for years.

 Codes and Regulations

 Generally, repairs to concrete patios are not subject to codes or municipal regulations.
 Larger scale repairs, such as patio demolishment, may require permitting.
 If the cracks are very deep or there is other structural damage that might call for demolishing the patio, be sure to check with your local permitting agency.

 Unlike the controlled environment of a home's interior, concrete patios are subject to temperature and moisture fluctuations that can severely hamper your repair.
-For most patch materials, both the air and the concrete must be between 50 F and 90 F. The concrete should be perfectly dry and no precipitation should be forecast for the next 24 hours.
+For most patch materials, both the air and the concrete must be between 50 and 90 degrees Fahrenheit.
+The concrete should be perfectly dry and no precipitation should be forecast for the next 24 hours.
 Covered concrete patios that remain fully dry can be patched during precipitation.